Adapting the Good School Toolkit for secondary schools

 Anti-fibrinolytics Trialists Collaboration

-Established in 2017, the Anti-fibrinolytics Trialists Collaboration (ATC) is an international collaboration to conduct individual patient data meta-analyses of results from randomised trials of anti-fibrinolytics versus placebo.
+The Anti-fibrinolytics Trialists Collaboration (ATC) is an international collaboration to conduct individual patient data meta-analyses of results from randomised trials of anti-fibrinolytics versus placebo.

 Anti-Microbials in Society (AMIS) Programme